 Where to Stay in Paris, France

-For example, Marché des Enfants Rouges is a famous food market for anyone looking to try some of the best traditional fares in Paris.
-Featuring more than 80 different stalls selling everything from fresh seafood and cheeses to delicious pastries and street snacks from all four corners of the world, Marché des Enfants Rouges is a feast for the senses, not just your tummy!
+For example, Marché des Enfants Rouges is a famous food market where you can try some of the best traditional fares in Paris.
+There are over 80 different stalls selling everything from fresh seafood and cheeses to delicious pastries and street snacks from all over the world!

-Museum hunters and art lovers rejoice!
-Le Marais is home to a number of unmissable museums and galleries.
-The first notable entry is Musée de Carnavalet – an essential stop for first-time visitors.
+Le Marais is one of the best neighborhoods in Paris because it has several renowned museums and galleries.
+Musée de Carnavalet is an essential stop for first-time visitors.
 This fascinating museum is dedicated to the history of Paris and its inhabitants, showcasing everything from historic artwork and relics to personal stories from famous Parisians.

 Then there’s the Picasso Museum.
-One of the most iconic museums in Paris, and located right in the heart of Le Marais, this museum is home to more than 5,000 works by surrealist artist Pablo Picasso, as well as many other famous modern and contemporary artists.
+This iconic museum is home to more than 5,000 works by surrealist artist Pablo Picasso, as well as many other famous modern and contemporary artists.

-While Le Marais is within easy walking distance of many of the city’s leading architectural attractions, including the Louvre and Notre Dame Cathedral, there’s enough to keep you occupied in Le Marais.
+While Le Marais is within easy walking distance of many of the city’s leading architectural attractions, including the Seine River and the Louvre, there’s enough to keep you occupied in Le Marais.
 History and building buffs must check out Tour Saint-Jacques, an iconic bell tower built in the 15th Century.
-It’s one of Paris’s finest examples of Gothic architecture and offers incredible views over Le Marais.
+It’s one of Paris’s finest Gothic architecture and offers incredible views.

 - Place des Vosges